 Not only will they use these in class this week, but once we’ve used them in class and have practiced how to do each appropriately, some also become early finisher links the next week.
 For example, the kids know if they finish something early, they can currently go on a map puzzle or Typing Club.
 This week I’m hoping to explore Code.org for enrichment.

-I have an ELL student right now that told me that in the evenings, she and her mom go over a link or two just to build vocabulary and practice fluently reading directions.
+I have an ELL student right now who told me that in the evenings, she and her mom go over a link or two just to build vocabulary and practice fluently reading directions.

 Similarly to that, I have a Basketball Noun game link on my page that I had some students who needed more common and proper noun practice do before school.
 A coworker of mine uses her class blog to post math review problems that kids can do at home.